 23. Kansas City Chiefs - Brandin Cooks, WR, Oregon State (5'10" 190) ~

-Kansas City had a remarkable turnaround in year one of the Andy Reid era, but adding another receiving threat could make things even better in year two for the team.
+Kansas City had a remarkable turnaround in year one of the Andy Reid era, but adding another receiving threat could make things even better in year two of the Reid era for the Chiefs.

 24. Cincinnati Bengals - Kony Ealy, DE, Missouri (6'4" 275) ~

 25. San Diego Chargers - Jason Varrett, CB, TCU (5'9" 190) ~

-The Chargers could use help at cornerback and Dennard would be considered a major bargain at this spot.
-There are far worse possible scenarios for San Diego than this one.
+The Chargers could use help at cornerback and Varrett would be a good fit for their system.

 26. Cleveland Browns (via Indianapolis) - Xavier Su'a-Filo, OG, Oregon (6'4" 305) ~